-The above optimization formulation of the partition problem is not necessarily novel; similar formulations have been studied in computational complexity theory.
-From the complexity analysis point of view, the NP-hardness of the partition problem potentially arises from its discrete nature as described in the proof above, in which any optimal solution in the set \cref{eq:Xstar_NCP} has binary component values.
-From the sparse reconstruction point of view, the above result states that the partition problem is equivalent to a linear reconstruction with nonnegativity constraints and a negative squared Euclidean norm ($-\|\cdot\|_2^2$) regularization.
-Such linear reconstruction problem yields $m$-sparse solutions as shown in \cref{eq:Xstar_NCP}: any optimal solution has exactly $m$ non-zero components and $m$ zero components.
-Here the nonnegativity constraints are important in enforcing the optimal solutions to the $m$-sparse solution set \cref{eq:Xstar_NCP}.
+The optimization formulation of the partition problem in problem \eqref{eq:opt_for_partition} is not necessarily novel; similar formulations have been studied in computational complexity theory.
+From the complexity analysis point of view, the NP-hardness of the partition problem potentially arises from its discrete nature as described in the proof of Proposition \ref{thm:partition_opt}, in which any optimal solution in the set (\ref{eq:Xstar_NCP}) has binary component values.
+From the sparse reconstruction point of view, the result of Proposition \ref{thm:partition_opt} states that the partition problem is equivalent to a linear reconstruction with nonnegativity constraints and a negative squared Euclidean norm ($-\|\cdot\|_2^2$) regularization.
+Such linear reconstruction problem yields $m$-sparse solutions as shown in (\ref{eq:Xstar_NCP}): any optimal solution has exactly $m$ non-zero components and $m$ zero components.
+Here the nonnegativity constraints are important in enforcing the optimal solutions to the $m$-sparse solution set (\ref{eq:Xstar_NCP}).

-From the above optimization description of the partition problem, we can prove immediately that solving problem \eqref{eq:L1tauL2_nonneg} is NP-hard.
+From the optimization description of the partition problem in Proposition \ref{thm:partition_opt}, we can prove immediately that solving problem \eqref{eq:L1tauL2_nonneg} is NP-hard.

 \begin{theorem} For any $\tau>0$, it is NP-hard to solve the nonnegative constrained $L_1-\tau L_2$ problem \eqref{eq:L1tauL2_nonneg}. \end{theorem} \begin{proof} Fixing any $\tau>0$, we will show that there is a polynomial-time reduction from the partition problem to problem \eqref{eq:L1tauL2_nonneg}.
-Specifically, supposing that we have an instance of the partition problem with multiset $S=\{a_1,\dots,a_m\}$, consider the optimization problem \eqref{eq:L1tauL2_nonneg} in which $n=2m$, $x = (u_1,\ldots,u_m,v_1,\ldots,v_m)^\top$, and
+Specifically, supposing that we have an instance of the partition problem with multiset $S=\{a_1,\dots,a_m\}$, consider the optimization problem \eqref{eq:L1tauL2_nonneg} in which $n=2m$, $\textbf{x} = (u_1,\ldots,u_m,v_1,\ldots,v_m)^\top$, and